smarticoai/public-api/docs/api/interfaces/TLevelCurrent.md

 # Interface: TLevelCurrent

-TLevelCurrent describes the information of each level defined in the system along with ordinal position and progress of the current level
+TLevelCurrent extends `TLevel` with the user's progress toward the next level.
+Returned by `_smartico.api.getCurrentLevel()`.

 ## Extends